 The management team provide expertise across the full range of property investment and management services, from acquisition, renovation, leasing and ongoing management.
 The investment operations are overseen by Dixon Advisory USA, a related entity of the Responsible Entity, based in Manhattan, New York.

-Alan has a Bachelor of Commerce from the Australian National University and is a Member of the Institute of Chartered Accountants in Australia.
-He is an SPAA Accredited SMSF Specialist Advisor™.
+Alan holds a Bachelor of Commerce from the Australian National University and is a member of the Institute of Chartered Accountants in Australia.
+He is also an SMSF Professionals’ Association of Australia (SPAA) Accredited SMSF Specialist Advisor™.

 In addition to his role as CEO of Funds Management, Alex also leads the strategy and growth of Dixon USA, a leading provider of urban single-family home rentals in the New York metropolitan area.
 Alex conceived the idea of establishing a business to acquire and manage homes in urban areas experiencing strong growth and gentrification in 2008.
 Between 2008 and 2010, Alex researched and developed the investment thesis and business model for what would become Dixon USA, and in late 2010, Dixon USA was launched.
 Today, Dixon USA manages assets of over $1 billion and is the largest Australian-listed property trust with a primary strategy of investing in US residential property.